doctrine/orm/docs/en/tutorials/getting-started.rst

 Generating the Database Schema
 ------------------------------

-Now that we have defined the Metadata mappings and bootstrapped the EntityManager we want to generate the relational database schema from it.
-Doctrine has a Command-Line Interface that allows you to access the SchemaTool, a component that generates the required tables to work with the metadata.

-For the command-line tool to work a cli-config.php file has to be present in the project root directory, where you will execute the doctrine command.
-Its a fairly simple file:
+Doctrine has a command-line interface that allows you to access the SchemaTool, a component that can generate a relational database schema based entirely on the defined entity classes and their metadata.
+For this tool to work, a cli-config.php file must exist in the project root directory:

 .. code-block:: php